preemptive/r8-docs/README.md

 ```

 The `getDefaultProguardFile()` method specifies a configuration file provided by the Android Gradle Plugin that contains basic settings.
-You can use `'proguard-android.txt'` for the default ruleset used by the Android Gradle Plugin, or `'proguard-android-optimize.txt'` to enable optimization.
+You can use `'proguard-android.txt'` for the default rule set used by the Android Gradle Plugin, or `'proguard-android-optimize.txt'` to enable optimization.

 In this example, `'custom-rules.txt'` refers to a configuration file named 'custom-rules.txt' in the same directory as your application's or library's `build.gradle` file.
 You can specify your own R8 rules in such a file.